Battlefield 2: Booster packs

-Booster packs are additional content released for Battlefield 2 that are currently available for free download.
+Booster packs are additional content released for Battlefield 2 that are currently available for free download, and as with Special Forces, they were developed by DICE Canada.
 The booster packs were later available in retail form as the Booster Pack Collection, containing a DVD which features these packs, as well as being included in "The Complete Collection", containing a DVD with both the original game and all of the expansions/booster packs.

-Booster packs add a significant amount of content to the game, but are different from expansion packs because they are intended to add to the original gameplay and not stand on their own (such as Special Forces does).
+Booster packs substantially expand the content to the game, but are different from expansion packs because they are intended to add to the original gameplay and not stand on their own (such as Special Forces does).
 The booster packs include new maps, vehicles, and a new European Union faction.

 The two booster packs were included free of charge in the 1.50 update released on September 1, 2009.